adriaandens/fagrant/README.md

 Currently, the following functionality is implemented in fagrant.

   - Creating a VM cloned from an existing VM
-  - Using an existing VM as is with fagrant
+  - Using an existing VM as is with fagrant (although SSH and/or mounting might not work)
   - SSH into the VM
-  - Mounts local folder on the VM
+  - Mounts current working directory on the VM
   - Halting the VM
   - Destroying the VM